 All surgeries carry risk and every incision leaves a scar.
-However, the scarring is greatly minimised with endoscopic surgery *.
-An endoscopic forehead lift is performed utilising a video camera and special micro instruments that are manipulated through three or more small incisions.
-The endoscope helps guide the surgeon, who removes the muscles that produce frown lines, and repositions the eyebrows at a higher level.
+With endoscopic surgery, we can minimise the amount of scarring*.
+An endoscopic forehead lift is when we use a video camera and special micro-instruments.
+The surgeon manipulates them in tandem through three or more small incisions.
+The endoscope helps guide the surgeon.
+Allowing him to remove the muscles that produce frown lines and repositions the eyebrows at a higher level.

-For traditional forehead lift a coronal incision is used, starting at ear level, running across the top of forehead and down to other ear.
-This incision is usually made behind the hairline.
+For traditional forehead lift.
+The surgeon performs a coronal incision, starting at ear level, running across the top of forehead and down to the other ear.
+The surgeon will usually make the incision behind the hairline.

 In some cases, a combination of endoscopic and traditional techniques may be used.